-Precursor – I have many write created before I started this blog.
+Precursor – I have written many of these before I started this blog.
 Below is one of them I pray encourages.

 Growing up in the 80’s I can say that some of my heroes were the likes of Sylvester Stallone, Chuck Norris and, to a much lesser extent, Van Damme.
 There movies were always watched with a few friends and it was never long before the coffee table was moved to the corner and the furniture rearranged, creating our own make shift octagon.